akramulhasan/sovware-directory/README.md

 ## No post found message with Ajax
 ## After submit the service will be in under review by admin
 By default, after submit a Service, it will be in private mode and once an admin review and publish it only then it will be public.

+# How to use?
+## After install, admin should create 2 pages by using 2 shortcode.
+### [sov-my-listing] - This is for user front end submission.
+This page will show a Registration form and after registration will have a link to login.
+And after login user will redirected to this page and can submit their service.
+User can edit, delete their own items.
+Once Service submitted, it need to be approved by an Admin.
+### [sov-listing] - This will show all submitted and approved service items.